flyteorg/flyte/docs/community/troubleshoot.rst

 ``authentication handshake failed: x509: "Kubernetes Ingress Controller Fake Certificate" certificate is not trusted"`` when deploying flyte-core to your own kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This issue is caused by TLS being disabled in your Kubernetes cluster.
+You can resolve the problem by following these steps:

-Please enable ``tls`` in the ingress configuration of your Kubernetes cluster:
+Enable ``tls`` in the ``values.yaml`` ingress configuration of flyte-core in order to expose gRPC service at 443 port:

 .. code-block:: yaml
   ingress: